onebeyond/rascal/README.md

 }
 ```

 If you specify `"namespace" :true` Rascal will prefix the queues and exchanges it creates with a uuid.
 Alternatively you can specify your own namespace, `"namespace": "foo"`.
-Namespaces are also if you want to use a single vhost locally but multiple vhosts in other environments.
+Namespaces may also be helpful if you want to use a single vhost locally but multiple vhosts in other environments.

 #### Exchanges